 An integrated pest management (IPM) program is an important part of every food facility’s effort to produce a safe, legal food product.
 Certain insects, rodents, and birds are capable of introducing significant contamination issues into a food plant.
 Every effort must be made to minimize the risks posed by these pests.

-IPM is a comprehensive approach to pest population management that considers a number of strategies to eliminate or reduce a pest population to tolerable levels while enhancing the quality of the environment.
+IPM is a comprehensive approach to pest population management that considers several strategies to eliminate or reduce a pest population to tolerable levels while enhancing the quality of the environment.
 To do this, the IPM program relies on your knowledge of the biology and behavior of the specific pest population to determine which factors are allowing pests to enter and supporting their ability to survive and increase in numbers.

 A well-managed IPM program requires a combination of strategies to be successful.
-There are no magic bullets or one-size-fits all programs.
+There are no magic bullets or one-size-fits-all programs.
 Every food plant and every pest issue is unique and influenced by the conditions present.
 A true professional understands this and uses the information to establish a successful IPM program.
 The core elements of an Integrated Pest Management program are:

 - Knowing the pest’s biology and behavior

-- Problem solving using the ICE principle
+- Problem-solving using the ICE principle

 - Understanding and using prerequisite programs to control or change the environment supporting the pest population

 - Implementing a correct and effective monitoring program

 - Collecting and establishing trends from the data available